SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 While the rules may vary, a general commonality seems to be control.
 The more control an employer exercises over a worker, the harder it will be for you to call them an independent contractor.
 For employees, you have more control over their employment—whether they can get another job while working for you, when they have to clock in for work, etc. Independent contractors should be treated differently, though, and a reliable way to do that is through different policies.

-Typically, anything you pay to independent contractors is considered income, which can make reimbursements a tricky matter.
+Typically, anything you pay as mileage reimbursement to caregivers and other independent contractors is considered income, which can make reimbursements a tricky matter.
 However, the IRS understands that there can be cases when it becomes necessary to reimburse contractors, such as for travel expenses.
 For instance, changes in the scope of a project may also change travel requirements that a contractor may only agree to if you reimburse their travel expenses.

 That’s why it’s important to create a policy specifically for independent contractor travel reimbursement even if you already have one for employees.
 While your audience will be a little different, the topics covered will be similar to those in your employee travel reimbursement policy.